 - The academy successfully secured approximately 200k funding for replacement of all critall doors and windows as part of energy efficiency project- part of CIF bid. - The Academy supports improvements elsewhere and the headteacher has led the development of the Croydon Catholic Primary Schools Umbrella Trust.
 Attainment over recent years generally shows an upward trend.
-Behaviour is 'outstanding' and attendance is significantly above national data. - The Academy continues to be oversubscribed with 174 applications received for 60 places. - Inspections by qualified and current OFSTED inspectors (RAG rating May 19) viewed the school as outstanding and offering good value for money.
+Behaviour is 'outstanding' and attendance is significantly above national data. - The Academy continues to be oversubscribed with 120 applications received for 60 places. - Inspections by Ofsted in April2022 found the school to be 'Good' overall and 'Outstanding' in Early Years and Personal Development.